+Trade mark opposition is a real threat to business.
 In a recent judgment, the European Court of Justice (CJEU; Isabel Del Rio Rodriquez v Cactus SA; C-501/15P) confirmed two earlier findings of the General Court.
 One of these findings briefly added some certainty to the interpretation of older EUTM specifications of goods and services.
-The other finding added great uncertainty to the issue of genuine use (of a registered trade mark).
+The other conclusion added considerable uncertainty to the issue of genuine use (of a registered trade mark).

 Isabel Del Rio Rodriguez applied to register the combination word mark shown below on 13 August 2009,